-- 43. General refund provisions under section 357 of the Act relating to domestic students enrolled in PTEs apply. - 44.
-For TEIs, the TEC must attach to funding a condition that, if student services fees are to be refunded to a student on the basis that the student withdrew on or before the withdrawal date, the TEI must, as soon as reasonably practicable, pay the refund: - a. to the Ministry of Social Development, if the student paid the fees using the Student Loan Scheme; or directly to the learner.
+- 42. General refund provisions under section 357 of the Act relating to domestic students enrolled in a registered PTE apply. - 43.
+For TEIs, the TEC must attach to funding a condition that, if student services fees are to be refunded to a student on the basis that the student withdrew on or before the withdrawal date, the TEI must, as soon as reasonably practicable, pay the refund: - a. to the Ministry of Social Development, if the student paid the fees using the Student Loan Scheme; or - b. directly to the learner.